 What are overpayments?

-Overpayments occur when, as the law says:
+Overpayments occurred when, as the law says:

 '... the amount of tax credit paid for a tax year to a person or persons exceeds the amount of the tax credit to which he is entitled, or they are jointly entitled, for the tax year.
 (Section 28 Tax Credit Act 2002)

 The law goes on to say that HMRC may decide that the amount of the excess, or any part of it, is to be repaid to them.
-It also allows HMRC to adjust the award during the year in order to reduce or eliminate the likely overpayment.
+It also allowed HMRC to adjust the award during the year in order to reduce or eliminate the likely overpayment.

 Causes of overpayments